Reformulating Energy Storage Capacity Accreditation Problem with Marginal Reliability Impact: Energy Storage Dispatch Model

 where $L_t(k)$ is the system demand level at time interval $t$ of $k$-th Monte Carlo experiment.
 Because the demand profiles are statistically independent, the final MRI used for capacity accreditation is computed as the average MRI across all profiles.
 In the following sections, we therefore restrict attention to a single profile, denoted by $P_t$. \end{definition}

 Because resource adequacy is a long-term planning exercise, a key assumption of the energy storage dispatch model is that decision-makers possess only limited information about future system conditions.
 Consequently, rather than employing a multi-interval economic dispatch formulation, most dispatch models embedded in reliability assessment software adopt \emph{single-interval greedy algorithms}.
 Under this paradigm, storage devices charge from the grid whenever surplus generation is available ($P_t > 0$) and discharge only when required to mitigate a power deficit ($P_t < 0$).
-The \emph{cross charging} is \emph{not} allowed in these models, which means energy storage resources are not permitted to transfer energy to one another.
+The rule is still chronological because the state of charge is propagated from one interval to the next; storage value is therefore path-dependent even though the dispatch decision is taken one interval at a time.

-In this paper, we adopt the dispatch algorithm introduced by Evans et al.~\cite{evans2019minimizing}, which is proven to minimize the expected unserved energy (EUE) under no cross charging assumption.
-This algorithm has been incorporated into several RAA software tools \cite{GEMARS, stephen2021probabilistic}.
-Alternative proof techniques for related optimality results can also be found in the ramping management literature~\cite{qianramp}.
+In most resource adequacy simulators, such as GE MARS and PRAS, storage that would be able to discharge the longest at their maximum rate is discharged first, and storage that would take the longest time to charge at their maximum charge rate is charged first \cite{GEMARS, stephen2021probabilistic}.
+This greedy dispatch algorithm is proven to minimize the expected unserved energy compared with any other storage dispatch methods \cite{evans2019minimizing}, and we will prove it in the next section.